Classic Twilight Zone Episodes We Want Jordan Peele To Reboot

 A Stop at Willoughby – Season 1

 In this episode, a harried ad executive tries to escape his overwhelming, fast-paced existence by visiting the calm, pleasant town of Willoughby.
 Too bad Willoughby isn’t actually real.
 The executive departs his evening train to get off at Willoughby instead of returning home from work, but at the end of the episode we learn that Willoughby was all in his head and that in reality he jumped out onto the train tracks and died.
 “A Stop at Willoughby” is a harrowing tale about what overexertion and exhaustion can do to your mental state, and the episode’s message hits just as hard (if not harder) today as it did in the ‘60s.
-Many of us rarely allow our minds to remain unengaged for longer than a few minutes (we’re all guilty of using our phones and watching TV at the same time), so we’re sure Peele could use this classic episode as the foundation for a brand new
+Many of us rarely allow our minds to remain unengaged for longer than a few minutes (we’re all guilty of using our phones and watching TV at the same time), so we’re sure Peele could use this classic episode as the foundation for a brand new one.

 Number 12 Looks Just like You – Season 5